Ceelog/phpdoc-en/src/ref/info.md

 <span class="type">bool</span> <span class="methodname">putenv</span> (
 <span class="methodparam"><span class="type">string</span>
-`$setting`</span> )
+`$assignment`</span> )

-Adds `setting` to the server environment.
+Adds `assignment` to the server environment.
 The environment variable will only exist for the duration of the current request.
 At the end of the request the environment is restored to its original state.

 ### Parameters

-`setting`
+`assignment`
 The setting, like *"FOO=BAR"*

 ### Return Values